juju/docs/src/en/jaas-cli.md

 juju add-model newmodelname aws
 ```

 You can also specify a region for the new model, such as `aws/us-east-1`.
-Use the
+Use
-`juju regions` command, followed by your cloud name to get a list of supported
+the `juju regions` command, followed by your cloud's name, to get a list of
-regions for your cloud.
+supported regions for your cloud.

 ## Deploy

 The [Charm store][charmstore] is the default repository for [charms][charms]
 and [bundles][bundles].
-From [Kibana][kibana] to [OpenStack][openstack], it's
+Whether you deploy [Kibana][kibana] or
-JAAS and Juju that handles the complexity.
+[OpenStack][openstack], it's JAAS and Juju that handle the complexity.

 To deploy the [Canonical Kubernetes][kubernetes] bundle, for example, type the
 following: